HIV and Older Adults

 Does HIV Affect Older Adults?

 Yes, anyone -- including older adults -- can get HIV.
-According to the Centers for Disease Control and Prevention (CDC), 26% of all Americans living with diagnosed or undiagnosed HIV infection in 2013 were 55 years of age and older.
+According to the Centers for Disease Control and Prevention (CDC), in 2014, an estimated 45% of Americans living with diagnosed HIV were aged 50 and older.

 The population of older adults living with HIV is increasing for the following reasons:

-For these reasons, the population of people living with HIV will increasingly include adults over 60.
+For these reasons, the population of people living with HIV will increasingly include older adults.

 Are the Risk Factors for HIV the Same for Older adults?

 Many risk factors for HIV are the same for adults of any age.
 But like many younger people, older adults may not be aware of their HIV risk factors.
 HIV is most commonly spread by:

 Some age-related factors also put older adults at risk for HIV infection.
 For example, older adults who begin dating again after a divorce or the death of a partner may not use condoms if they are unaware of the risk of HIV.